davidlougheed/strkit/docs/caller_usage.md

   You can find dbSNP VCFs at [`https://ftp.ncbi.nih.gov/snp/organisms/human_9606/VCF/`](https://ftp.ncbi.nih.gov/snp/organisms/human_9606/VCF/).
   The file for GRCh38 is called `00-common_all.vcf.gz` as of time of writing.
+  **Important note:** This functionality is best for whole-genome STR surveying.
+If hunting for rare / low-coverage expansions, or using targeted sequencing data, it may be best to **NOT USE** an SNV catalog to avoid discording reads with short flanking regions.
 * `--snv-min-base-qual [int]` or `--min-sbq [int]`: Minimum PHRED quality score for bases of SNVs to use for phasing.
   **Default:** 20
 * `--targeted` or `-t`: Turn on targeted genotyping mode, which re-weights longer reads differently.
 Use this option if